 Nevertheless, it is interesting to find that hospitals with incentives have greater outpatient services.
 Many hospitals are trying to increase their outpatient services both as a defensive mechanism to react to new and more aggressive competitors and to diversify their revenues.
 Greater outpatient business may also position hospitals to do well under contracts that consider the whole spectrum of care in the future and that reward closer physician-health system collaboration.

-Going forward, hospitals and health systems, especially those that get a large portion of their revenue from value contracts, will likely have to address the need to move treatment from inpatient to outpatient settings.
+Going forward, hospitals and health systems, especially those that get a large portion of their income from value contracts, will likely have to address the need to move treatment from inpatient to outpatient settings.
 Is there a road map for this transition?

 Virtual care/technology can be a part of the outpatient strategy, allowing health systems to add capacity and generate referrals as well as provide a lower-cost setting for treatment.

 Finally, technology can help health systems manage operations and patient care more efficiently.
-For example, case management, supported by analytics, can help health systems work with patients to decide on which care setting is the most effective, safe, and efficient.
+For example, case management, supported by analytics, can help health systems work with patients to decide on which care setting is the most effective, safe and efficient.

 Our main regression specification was a system of four linear equations (one for each of the four hospital service metrics) of the following form: